ampproject/remapping/README.md

 #### `content`

 The `content` property can be overridden when we encounter an original source file.
-Eg, this allows you to manually provide the source content of the file regardless of whether the `sourcesContent` field is present in the parent sourcemap.
-Or, it can be set to `null` to remove the source content.
+Eg, this allows you to manually provide the source content of the original file regardless of whether the `sourcesContent` field is present in the parent sourcemap.
+It can also be set to `null` to remove the source content.

 ```js
 const remapped = remapping(